Moovlin/kafka-discord-connector/README.md

 ## Status
-Currently, the connector launches and collects messages from Discord but is not actually dropping them into Kafka.
-This is likely due to the Discord4j API blocking the thread.
+Currently, the connector launches and collects messages from Discord and now submits them into Kafka.
+AKA, we've reached MVP for this project.
+Messages now enter the defined kafka topic.

+### Next Steps
+* Move the build process into Docker so that we can run "docker build" and everything just happens.
+* Start moving more message information into Kafka.
+Currently, we just do the content, we don't actually collect who said it, when they said it, or other meta information
+* Focus a more "production" style launch for this image.
+IE: If we want to build an image which will just run with things like token information, likely will require using a different base docker image
+* Once we've gotten to a more production style for the source connector